In the fall of 2015, I came up with a personal statement. It was a deliberately positive self-assessment, really. It goes like this:

 Far too long have I put off actually doing anything with this space.
 Time to change that just about now, little by little.
 Content is going to be a little more all over the place.
 I used to blog a couple of times a year about classical music under this domain name.
 I was far too self-conscious about clicking "publish", so it was far too irregular to draw any readership (that is, to be useful to anyone else) or to be a valuable writing exercise (that is, to be useful to me).
 I'll dig those posts up and revive them here, unedited.
 I'm curious to see what I used to think of as somehow representative.

 The old site was hosted on Wordpress.com: nothing wrong with that, but I've since become interested in a more hands-on approach.
-This site is set up on Vultr VPS1 using Grav, a flat-file CMS whose development I've been following since last summer.
+This site is set up on Vultr VPS1 using Grav, a flat-file CMS whose development I've been following for a number of years.
 I read a bunch of documentation pages and blog posts and Wikipedia pages about different content management/web publishing solutions.
 (There's no shortage of choice, regardless of whether you fancy a database, flat-file,or static site setup.)